mikhail-nikolskiy/opencv-wiki/How_to_contribute.md

 Before you start contributing you should
 ----------------------------------------

--   Make sure you agree to contribute your code under OpenCV (BSD) license.
+-   Make sure you agree to contribute your code under OpenCV (Apache 2.0) license.

 -   If you are submitting a new algorithm implementation, do a quick search over internet to see whether the algorithm is patented or not. **Note:** All new algorithms should go into [opencv_contrib](https://github.com/opencv/opencv_contrib) repository by default.